 This week we delve into cricket’s newest proposed format of 100-ball matches and whether this is the right way forward for the game.

-The England and Wales Cricket Board last week announced it was considering bringing a fourth format into the sport.
+The England and Wales Cricket Board announced earlier this year plans were afoot to potentially bring a fourth format into the sport.
 The concept sees innings made up of 15 standard six-ball overs and a final 10-ball over.

 The reaction from the cricket public was one of division – one side believing this is a fresh approach to attracting a new audience and broadcaster’s attention with cricket numbers dwindling in recent years, while the other side see it as adding more cricket to an already demanding schedule and overcomplicating an already complicated game.